DataKinds/simplefunge/README.txt

 - ! = duplicate top of stack (OH GOD THERE ARE TWO OF THEM)

-- & = switch top two values in the stack
+- % = switch the top two values on the stack

+- | = pop the top of the stack, then move the value from that index to the top

+- . = pop the top of the stack, then move the next top value to that index

+note: the top of the stack is index 0

 - (space) = continue direction of cursor

 - @ = end of program

-note: characters get converted to integers on the stack